 A Famed Saint's Alleged Stigmata May Have Had A Medical Explanation

 St. Francis of Assisi was one of the more famous sufferers of stigmata.
 He allegedly bled in his hands and feet after experiencing a vision of Christ.
-However, it is believed St. Francis died of malignant malaria.
+However, it is believed St. Francis succumbed to malignant malaria.
 Malaria can cause recurrent hemorrhages on the hands and feet, a complication known as purpura, which may explain the saint’s bleeding.